Crizotinib (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, congestive heart failure, heart rhythm problems (such as congenital long QT syndrome, slow heartbeat), or mineral imbalance.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, or heart rhythm problems.

 Possible Side Effects While Using This Medicine: